blaire101/data-warehouse-solutions/README.md

 ### 3.1 Amazon Standard Collection

-> Background:
+> **Background**
-> - Amazon’s standard collection model, cross-border sellers cannot easily open overseas bank accounts. **Payment service providers** like (Lianlian, WorldFirst, Tenpay) issue one main VA (real bank account) for settlement and create sub-VAs (child accounts with unique identifiers) for each store bound under the merchant.
+> - In Amazon’s standard collection scenario, cross-border sellers often face difficulties opening overseas bank accounts due to regulatory and cost barriers.
+> - To solve this, **payment service providers** (e.g., Lianlian, WorldFirst, Tenpay) open a **main VA (Virtual Account, which is a real bank account)** for each merchant as the settlement and fund aggregation account.
+> - For every shop that the merchant binds on Amazon, the provider allocates a **sub-VA** (a child account with a unique identifier).
-> - Amazon pays into the sub-VA (store level), which technically maps back to the main VA.
-This allows tracking of funds per store and per currency.
+> - Amazon disburses payments into the sub-VA (shop level), which is technically linked back to the merchant’s main VA.
+> - This mechanism enables the provider to track and reconcile **fund inflows per shop and per currency**, while the main VA handles the actual clearing and withdrawal.

 ```mermaid
 flowchart TB